I'm such an arsehole

 17 July 2022

 I see this quite often, and not just in reference to films tanking in their second week at the box office.
-A -68% reduction is a 68% increase.
+A -68% reduction is akin to a 68% increase, although admittedly it doesn't make much sense as such.

 (more…)